 In order to figure out if paying points makes sense, you need to calculate the mortgage payment amount both with and without points.
 By looking at the spread between these figures you can determine how long you would need to be in the home before it would make fiscal sense to be paying points.
 For a complete explanation see when to pay points on a mortgage.

 Points or origination fees paid when you buy a home or other Real Estate are generally valid home buying tax deductions in full for the year that you pay them.
 It should be made clear that origination charges from the lender that constitute a “service fee” are not tax deductible.

 Another method you could make is to amortize the points over the term of the mortgage.
 This choice is usually made only when your itemized deductions are less than the standard deduction for the year you purchased the home.

 Additionally when you refinance a mortgage the points must be deducted over the term of the loan.
 If you deduct points over the term of the loan and sell the home or refinance it again before the loan expires, you can deduct in the year of the sale or refinancing any points that you didn’t previously deduct.
 Keep in mind that you will be able to get the best mortgage interest rates when you have a great credit score.
 See how to increase a credit score to help in your efforts to get a terrific interest rate.

 Another home buying tax deduction is prorated mortgage interest.
 When you are buying a home, depending on when in the month the home is closed, the buyer pays either a small or large amount of pro-rated mortgage interest for that month they close.
 This amount of prorated mortgage interest can be written off.
 The final Real Estate settlement statement will show just how much the buyer is due.

 Sometimes a seller will pay the local tax collector’s office for Real Estate taxes prior to the closing.
 In some circumstances, however, the buyer will pay a pro-rated portion of the taxes for the year at closing.
-This Real Estate tax deduction is one that not remembered quite often.
+This tax deduction when buying a home is one that not remembered quite often.